eddie-cosma/medcopia/readme.rst

 ``scraper`` is run as a module from the medcopia root directory::

+    set -a
+    source /path/to/.env
+    set +a

     export PYTHONPATH=/path/to/medcopia
     python3 -m scraper

 ``reset_email_counter`` is run as a script from the ``helpers`` directory::

+    set -a
+    source /path/to/.env
+    set +a

     export PYTHONPATH=/path/to/medcopia
     python3 helpers/reset_email_counter.py